18. Exceptions¶

 18.3.
 Revisiting an earlier example¶

-Using exception handling, we can now modify our recursion_depth
+Using exception handling, we can now modify our recursion_depth example

 from the previous chapter so that it stops when it reaches the